dcmorse/jamboard/README.md

 ## Introducing Roller Derby

 Like Basketball, Roller derby is team sport with two teams of five players each.
 Unlike most team games, both teams are simultaneously playing offense and defense.
 The game is played on an oval track.
 Player are referred to as 'skaters'.
 One special skater for each team is the 'jammer', and she scores points by lapping members of the opposing team.
-Various rules conspire to keep non-jammer skaters - called 'blockers' - from moving as fast as the jammers, so the game becomes a full-contact sport rather than a speed skating contest.
+Various rules conspire to keep non-jammer skaters - called 'blockers' - from moving as fast as the jammers, so the game becomes a full-contact sport rather than a speed skating race.

-Games are subdivided 'jams' (like 'plays' in football).
+Games are subdivided into 'jams' (like 'plays' in football).
 Typically, each skater substitutes out at the end of every jam.
 Simply recording who is in play is a full-time job for two different officials - one keeps track of each team's fielded skaters.

 ## Introducing jamboard